NorthernMan54/homebridge-HTTP-IRBlaster/README.md

 Please note, this URL is an example from my configuration controlling my Panasonic SA-PM53 mini system.
 These will not work for you, unless you have the same stereo.

+# options

+* stateful - The default behavior this is to turn itself off one second after being turned on.
+However you may want to create a dummy switch that remains on and must be manually turned off.  ie "stateful": true

 # Roadmap

 1. Support for stateful Switches